athomasq/athomasq.github.io/essays/checks-and-balances.md

 ### Company Selection

 I did a (post facto, completely subjective) scoring of my portfolio companies.
-Empirically, it turns out that
+Empirically, it appears that I value team quality, market size and macro trends the most; and traction very little.

+*image here*

 ----